 Additionally, any increase in the rateable value of a property with an effective date after 1 April 2023, does not attract transitional relief.

-Entitlement to transitional relief is based upon a formula that compares the amount of business rates payable, initially as at 31 March 2023, (a “base limit”) with the amount payable on 1 April 2023, (i.e. a notional chargeable amount - “NCA”).
+Entitlement to transitional relief is set by a formula, The formula compares the amount of business rates payable, initially as at 31 March 2023, (a “base limit”) with the amount payable on 1 April 2023, (i.e. a notional chargeable amount - “NCA”).

 If the business rates charge increases by more than a ‘threshold’ set by the government, the amount of the increase is restricted.